History of OMRI

 OMRI produced Technical Advisory Panel (TAP) reports for the National Organic Standards Board (NOSB) from 1999 until 2002.
 In 2008, OMRI received ISO 65 accreditation from the USDA, and the National Organic Program (NOP) officially permitted certifiers to contract with OMRI for material review.
 In 2010 the OMRI Products List reached 2,000 products listed for use in organic production, handling and processing.
 In 2012, the NOP accepted OMRI's blanket proposal to become one of three organizations that are qualified to produce Technical Reports (formerly TAP reports) for the NOSB.
 OMRI staff complete the research and writing, and members of OMRI's Advisory Council provide peer review and technical advice for the reports.
 OMRI launched the OMRI Canada program in 2013 to provide review of products for use under Canadian Organic Standards, and in 2020 launched OMRI Mexico program, reviewing products to the Mexican Organic Products Law.

 The current staff of OMRI consists of management, program staff, administrative staff, and technical support.
 OMRI is governed by a Board of Directors and supported by an Advisory Council, Review Panels (for crops, livestock, processing, and COR and LPO products), and contractors.

 The OMRI Board of Directors represents a wide variety of stakeholders from the organic industry, including certifiers, suppliers, farmers, processors, and consumer and public interest group representatives.
-The Organic Trade Association may nominate an individual to serve on the OMRI board, and a representative of the National Organic Program may serve as an ex officio member.
+The Organic Trade Association may nominate an individual to serve on the OMRI Board, and representatives of the NOP, CFIA and SENASICA may serve as ex officio, non-voting members.